Vivian Nathan: Film

 Nathan made her film debut in the 1958 romantic comedy Teacher's Pet, starring Clark Gable.
 She appeared in the crime drama The Young Savages and The Outsider, in which she played Tony Curtis' mother.
 She gave a notable performance as Jane Fonda's psychiatrist in the 1971 crime thriller Klute.

 Television

-Nathan appeared in The Investigation, in The Last Summer episode of Studio One, two episodes of Alfred Hitchcock Presents, and in the Journey To The Day and The Violent Heart episodes of Playhouse 90.
+Nathan appeared "The Last Summer" episode of Studio One, two episodes of Alfred Hitchcock Presents, and in three episodes of Playhouse 90 including "The Violent Heart" (1958), "Word From a Sealed-Off Box" (1958), and "Journey to the Day" (1960).
+In 1967, she appeared in the color teleplay, The Investigation.

 Death

-Nathan died at the Lillian Booth Actors Home in Englewood, New Jersey on April 3, 2015 at the age of 98.
+Nathan died at the Lillian Booth Actors Home in Englewood, New Jersey on April 3, 2015, at the age of 98.
 Her late husband, Nathan Schwalb, whom she had been married to for more than 50 years, died in 2000.
 Nathan's memorial service was held at Riverside Memorial Chapel on the Upper West Side of Manhattan on April 12, 2015.